trevisanj/f311/docs/source/index.rst

 Introduction
 ------------

-F311 is an Astronomy-related API, command-line tools, and windowed applications for Python 3.
+F311 is an Astronomy-related API, command-line tools, and windowed applications written in Python 3.

 Sub-packages: see menu on the left.